-3.9.9(c) Headlights for Night Racing:

-In the case of a night race (continuous 24 hour events), headlights will be required.
-Headlights must be permanently on "low beam" setting (no full beam allowed) and additional spotlights will be allowed on bars across the front of the car (not roof mounted).
+3.9.9(b) Headlights for Night Racing: In the case of a night race (continuous 24 hour events), headlights will be required.
+Headlights must be permanently on "low beam" setting (no full beam allowed).

 3.9.10 No Flashing Lights or Sirens: